 - Less flexibility than WordPress

 - Much weaker blogging feature

 This website builder throws quite a few interesting features into the ring.
 And plenty of them are even free!
 You have the option to create a One-Pager website (which are quite popular for smaller sites) or a classic multi-page site.
 You have full access to their SEO features and support is there to help you if get stuck.

-Site123’s premium version starts at $10.80 per month and includes an ad-free website with your own domain name (which is free for the 1st year).
+Site123’s premium version starts at $10.80 per month and includes an ad-free website with your own custom domain name (which is free for the 1st year).
 In the Advanced (and higher) plans you are also able to build multilingual sites, add ecommerce and send out mass emailings.